abbeyperini/100-days-of-code/log.md

 **Today's Progress**: Made sure the app is mobile/tablet responsive.
 Now have 100 Lighthouse score on SEO, Best Practices, and Accessibilty for desktop and mobile.

 **Link(s) to work** https://github.com/brodri4/Gachasphere-client

+### Day 87: January 3, Sunday

+**Today's Progress**: Fixed a JWT header error, made sure the new links were everywhere they needed to be, link styling, and changed a hover effect from a border to shadow so the text doesn't jump around.

+**Link(s) to work** https://github.com/brodri4/Gachasphere-client

+### Day 89: January 4, Monday

+**Today's Progress**: Added a catch on the server side, because we're still getting the JWT header error sometimes.
+Added a button for creating an item in the empty state as well as the full state where I had put it Thursday.
+Added .toFixed(1) in a couple places where we have an aggregate number.

+**Link(s) to work** https://github.com/brodri4/Gachasphere-client